The Squaw Man (1918 film): Reception

 Like many American films of the time, The Squaw Man was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 4, of the intertitle "By God, you've got to make her happy", the shooting of Cash Hawkins, the shooting of the man in an ambush, and the modification of the plot by the transposition of the scenes of baby moccasins, etc., to indicate that the marriage had taken place prior to when any intimacy between Naturich and Jim Wynnegate had taken place, which would include placing the intertitle "Send for the Justice of the Peace" before the moccasin scene.

 Preservation

 Incomplete 16 mm and 35 mm prints of The Squaw Man are held by the George Eastman Museum.
-Otherwise, the film is considered lost.